cypress-io/cypress-docker-images/factory/README.md

 ## API

-The following args can be set to define what versions the cypress factory docker includes in it's final build.
+The following args can be set to define what versions the cypress factory docker image includes in its final build.

 If no args are defined, only the default version of node will be installed.
 This can still be a useful container though since we will also install any dependencies required to run cypress.